WorldVistA/VistA/Documentation/Install/Vagrant.rst

 Then type the password above at the password prompt

-Note: Everytime a new vagrant VM is created a new SSH machine key is generated, which has a new fingerprint.
+NOTE: Everytime a new vagrant VM is created a new SSH machine key is generated, which has a new fingerprint.
 Some SSH clients will complain about this and will prevent you from logging on.
 There are typically instructions in the error message to resolve this connection problem.